Testing the API

 Use automated coverage when you change the public contract, API worker behavior, authentication rules, request validation, SDK generation, or docs that depend on the contract.

-The integration tests boot the worker against a test database and verify authentication, list flows, create and update flows, webhook subscriptions, and async import and export jobs.
+The integration tests start the worker with a test database and verify authentication, list flows, create and update flows, webhook subscriptions, and async import and export jobs.

-If the tests fail after a docs-only change, inspect whether the docs imported a value incorrectly or whether the generated OpenAPI contract changed unexpectedly.
+If tests fail after a docs-only change, check whether the docs imported the wrong value or whether the generated OpenAPI contract changed unexpectedly.

 - `tests/integration/public-api-v1.test.ts` covers the versioned public endpoints.